 - Precision - Apple Pencil is precise, so it is accurate down to the pixel.
 That means there's no offsetting between where the pencil is located and what's shown on the screen.

 - Simple Pairing - There's no need to fuss with Bluetooth with Apple Pencil.
 It connects automatically.
-Just plug in the first version or attach the second version to the iPad Pro.
+Just plug in the first version, attach the second version to the iPad Pro via a Lightning port, or plug in the USB-C model with a USB-C cable.

 - Touch Gestures (V2 only) - The second-generation version of the Apple Pencil supports touch gestures.
 With a double tap, the Apple Pencil 2 can swap between tools in apps, useful because it allows for quick switching between a pen tool and eraser tool, as an example.

 - Inductive Charging (V2 only) - Apple Pencil 2 charges through the iPad Pro.
-Apple Pencil 1 does not have this feature and charges through a Lightning connector.
+Apple Pencil 1 does not have this feature and charges through a Lightning connector, while the USB-C Apple Pencil charges with a USB-C cable.

 Where can Apple Pencil be used?